 - j.
-Provider is assessed a claims management fee of \$30 USD (CAD fee based on FCA corporate conversion rate). - k.
+Provider is assessed a claims management fee of \$30 USD (CAD fee based on FCA corporate conversion rate).
+Provider is responsible for all repair costs to damaged vehicle. - k.
 Claims should never include GST/HST or any other taxes. - l.
 If set up on EDI, provider's system must automatically respond to Fenkell VTC with a "review" response. - m.
 Provider then processes claim and responds accordingly with a "pay" or "decline" response. - n.
 If receiving email notifications provider must log into Fenkell VTC, review claim and respond accordingly.
 This includes review, accept, or denial of claim. - o.
 If provider declines a claim they must upload all supporting documentation to Fenkell VTC electronically.
 There will be no paper declinations accepted. - p.
 Once the supporting declination documentation is reviewed by the claims staff the claim will be re-filed with the declining provider, transferred to another provider, or charged back to the plant or dealer. - q.
 If a claim is re-filed with the declining provider and no additional information can be supplied, payment of the claim is expected.
 If a dispute still exists, provider must call their claims analyst within one business day of declination for resolution. - r.
 Provider submits payment to FCA to complete the process.
 Refer to paragraph "Claim Processing and Payment" (listed ahead). - s.
-Specifics about Major Damage Claims: - o This associated cost will be the responsibility of the damaging provider via a transportation claim. - o In the rare instances when the dealer repair costs are projected to exceed the original Major Damage estimate the following guidelines shall apply: - o FCA Damage Prevention Group will then classify the vehicle as: - Sell as New Provider will receive claims for repairs and survey fees. - Auction Unit repair and sell at auction.
+Any other fees associated with the damage will be the responsibility of the provider. - t.
+Specifics about Major Damage Claims: - This associated cost will be the responsibility of the damaging provider via a transportation claim. - o In the rare instances when the dealer repair costs are projected to exceed the original Major Damage estimate the following guidelines shall apply: - o FCA Damage Prevention Group will then classify the vehicle as: - Sell as New Provider will receive claims for repairs and survey fees. - Auction Unit repair and sell at auction.
 FCA files a Loss of Sale Claim with provider for a flat 10% (percentage determined by FCA) of MSRP.
 Provider will also receive claims for repairs and survey fees. - Sell for Salvage Parts Vehicles will not be titled.
 Vehicle is dismantled and all salvageable parts are sold.
 FCA files a survey claim and a Total Loss claim provider pays Factory Wholesale minus destination and dealer holdback, plus all associated freight costs.
 The provider will receive the guaranteed salvage amount when FCA receives it from the salvage company.
 Any additional amount received will be split (50/50) between the provider and the salvage company.